-If you have service on or after 1 January 2007, you can take up to 25 per cent of the total value of your pension rights as a tax-free lump sum – exchanging each £1 of annual pension for £12 of lump sum.
+If you have service on or after 1 January 2007, you can take up to 25 per cent of the total value of your pension rights as tax-free tax free lump sum – exchanging each £1 of annual pension for £12 of lump sum.

 What happens to my final salary pension?

-If you are switched into career average, you will have a ‘split pension record’.
+If you were switched into career average, you’ll have “mixed service”.
 Part of your pension will be from the career average scheme and part will be from the final salary scheme.
 Your final salary pension will be based on your salary when you leave teaching (or the period leading up to it), not your salary in 2015.

 You can in theory take your final salary pension in full at its scheme pension age (either 60 or 65).
 But you will have to end your contract to get it.

 Do I have to take both pensions at once?

 If you take your final salary pension at or beyond your final salary scheme pension age, you can take the two parts separately.

 If you take your final salary pension before your final salary scheme pension age, you have to take your career average pension rights as well.
 This would mean a large actuarial reduction in most cases.